Come and Get It (Badfinger song)

-"Come and Get It" is a song composed by English singer-songwriter Paul McCartney for the 1969 film The Magic Christian.
+"Come and Get It" is a song composed by English musician Paul McCartney for the 1969 film The Magic Christian.
 The song was performed by Badfinger, produced by McCartney and issued as a single 5 December 1969 in the UK, and 12 January 1970 in the US, on the Beatles' Apple label.
 It was the band's first release under the Badfinger name (having previously recorded as The Iveys) and was their international breakthrough, hitting the top 10 in both the UK and US singles charts.

 The Beatles (Paul McCartney) version

 Paul McCartney recorded a solo demo of the song on 24 July 1969, after arriving early for a Beatles recording session for their Abbey Road album.
 Singing the double-tracked lead vocal and playing all the instruments, he laid down the vocals and piano on the first take, sang again and played maracas on the first overdub, then added drums, and finally put in the bass guitar track.
 It took less than an hour to finish.
 The biggest differences between the McCartney and Badfinger versions are a slower tempo and slightly higher key on the demo, and the use of three-part harmonies on the Badfinger single.
 Though McCartney was the only Beatle performing on the track, it was officially released as a Beatles song on the 1996 Anthology 3 compilation album and the 2019 Abbey Road re-release, having already appeared on various bootlegs.
 The 2019 re-mix featured a significant improvement in the recording's sonic quality.